Even Japan’s sushi makers are feeling the bite of Russia’s war

 Mentaiko season lasts from January through April, and manufacturers purchase a year’s supply of materials during those four months.
 While companies have stockpiled ingredients in March, industry officials said they are worried about prolonged sanctions that could limit their access to the materials they need in the final month of the season.

-Last week, Japanese Prime Minister Fumio Kishida visited Tokyo’s Toyosu wholesale fish market, one of the largest fish markets in the world, to meet with executives of companies that operate there.
-He remarked on the higher fish prices at the market, and acknowledged that the Japanese government needs to take steps to mitigate the sanction’s impact on local operators.
+Last week, Japanese Prime Minister Fumio Kishida visited Tokyo’s Toyosu wholesale fish market, one of the largest in the world, to meet with executives of companies that operate there.
+He remarked on the higher fish prices at the market and acknowledged that the Japanese government needs to take steps to mitigate the sanctions’ impact on local operators.

 “I heard [from the business executives] that they are struggling amid a double whammy of the covid-19 pandemic and the Ukraine crisis,” Kishida said in a briefing to reporters after the meeting.
 “A more detailed response [to the issues] is necessary.”